sbb/tidy-data-course-project/README.md

 The data are separated into training and test data sets.

+### Decisions

+The specification called for the "mean" and "standard deviation" of each measurement.
+I used a strict interpretation of this: "mean" is limited to those features that have "-mean()" in their names in the original data set, and "standard deviation" is limited to those features that have "-std()" in their names.

 ### Running the analysis

 To run the analysis, load the "run_analysis.R" file into R.  Be sure the working directory is set to the directory that contains the run_analysis.R file and (if you are sticking with the defaults), the unzipped data set.